Happy Earth Day! These 25 Eco Friendly Products Could Actually Make You Richer!

 Hip Tip: Still find yourself using aluminum?
 Not to worry, aluminum foil is endlessly recyclable and can be rinsed and put in your curbside bin or taken to a local recycling facility.

-Swap plastic straws in favor of reusable straws.
+Swap plastic straws for reusable straws.

 Approximately 500 million straws are used each day in America alone!
 In fact, there are environmentalist beliefs that by 2050 there will be more weight in straws than fish in the oceans.
 The same was even quoted in The World Pursuit’s article about the importance of being eco-friendly.
 That’s only 28 years away, friends. 😱